The Connect · Fri June 19, 2026 · Revised June 25, 2026

 The tape

-Brunell is right on every detail of how the bill got passed.
+The procedural-cover story stands.
 The Digital Asset Tax Act was not standalone legislation.
-It was inserted into an unrelated bill via Illinois' procedural “gut-and-replace” — on May 31, a separate bill on a different subject had its entire text removed and replaced with the crypto-tax language.
-Then it was folded into the state budget.
-Then it was signed two weeks later.
+It was inserted into an unrelated bill via Illinois’s “gut-and-replace” on May 31.
+Then folded into the state budget.
+Then signed two weeks later.
 No standalone debate.
-No public hearing on the language as it appeared in the final bill.
-No press release walking the operator class through the rationale.
-Procedural cover, exactly like the federal CBDC ban that passed this week — inserted into a housing amendment to avoid the press conference.
+No public hearing on the language in the final form.
+Same procedural pattern as the federal CBDC ban inserted into the housing amendment that same week.
+When the regime cannot win the argument on its own terms, the regime hides the action inside an unrelated vehicle.

 The Maximalist